aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/bookmarks/update/_index.md

 This REST API updates a `Bookmark`.

-The description of the important parameters of the API is given below:
+The important properties are described below:

 |Property Name|Type|Description|
 | :- | :- | :- |